 Since the beginning of Ionic, Cordova has been an integral part of the project.
 While Cordova provides the solutions to use native mobile functionality and to create fully native applications, it doesn't include a UI SDK.
 With over 100 UI components, plus navigation and platform-specific styling, Ionic allows you to develop high performing, native-like apps.

 Capacitor: An Alternative to Cordova

 Now, Cordova is not the only solution for this.
 Ionic recently released a successor to Cordova, under an open source project called Capacitor.
-It aims to improve upon the foundations of Cordova, which you can read about here.
+It aims to improve upon the foundations of Cordova, which you can read about in our Capacitor vs. Cordova comparison.
 In short, Capacitor is a more modern take on the concept of a cross-platform native runtime for the web, taking advantage of the latest Web APIs, and providing much deeper integration with the native platform SDKs, allowing greater customization, easier troubleshooting, and fewer issues at the native layer.

 So, leveraging Cordova permits us to take our web application and have it become a native application that we can then submit to the app stores.
 Hopefully, you have an understanding of what Apache Cordova is and how it plays within the Ionic development ecosystem.

 Ionic is a leader in enterprise app development.
 Thousands of enterprise customers use Ionic to build mission-critical apps for their customers, both external and internal.